Quantifying Individual Risk for Binary Outcomes: Additional Results

 where $U$ is an unmeasured variable taking value in $\{0, 2\}$ uniformly.
-Based on a simulation with a sample size of 100,000, we obtain the true FNA value is 8.85\% and the correlation coefficient between $Y^0$ and $Y^1$ is 0.128.
-By calculation, $\mu_1 = 0.842$, $\mu_0 = 0.690$, the proposed bounds in Theorem 1 is for $\rho \in [0, 1]$, and the upper and lower bounds in Lemma 1 are 0.158 and 0, respectively.
-Figure \ref{fig1} displays the associated results.
-As shown in Figure \ref{fig1}, the upper bound of the proposed method (at $\rho = 0$) is significantly smaller than that in Lemma 1, and the lower bound is larger than that in Lemma 1 when $\rho$ is not sufficiently large.
+Based on Monte Carlo, we obtain the true FNA value is 8.85\%, the PCC between $Y^0$ and $Y^1$ is 0.128, $\mu_1 = 0.842$, and $\mu_0 = 0.690$.
+For $\rho \in [0, 1]$ (positive correlation), the bounds in Theorem \ref{thm-1} are The upper and lower bounds in Lemma \ref{lem-1} are 0.158 and 0, respectively.
+Figure \ref{fig1} displays the results.
+As shown in Figure \ref{fig1}, the upper bound of the proposed method (at $\rho = 0$) is significantly smaller than that in Lemma \ref{lem-1}, and the lower bound is larger than that in Lemma \ref{lem-1} when $\rho$ is not sufficiently large.

 \end{example}